 The seasonally adjusted number of unemployed people in Germany decreased by 53 thousand to 2.538 million in August 2021, following a revised 90 thousand drop in the previous month and compared with market expectations of a 40 thousand fall.
 That took the unemployment rate down to 5.5 percent, from a downwardly-revised 5.6 percent in July and well below the 6.3 percent touched in the same month of 2020.
 Vacancies rose by 22 thousand last month, extending a 40 thousand increase in July. source: Bundesagentur für Arbeit

 Unemployment Change in Germany averaged -0.66 Thousand from 1992 until 2021, reaching an all time high of 357 Thousand in April of 2020 and a record low of -96 Thousand in May of 2006.
 This page provides the latest reported value for - Germany Unemployment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Unemployment Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Unemployment Change in Germany is expected to be 15.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Change in Germany to stand at 9.00 in 12 months time.
-In the long-term, the Germany Unemployment Change is projected to trend around 19.00 Thousand in 2020, according to our econometric models.
+Unemployment Change in Germany is expected to be -36.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Unemployment Change is projected to trend around -30.00 Thousand in 2022 and -12.00 Thousand in 2023, according to our econometric models.